 Successful economies are built on confidence.
 With our economy re-emerging after 16 months of hibernation, confidence and progression are critical.
 The government’s decision to move England to Step 4 of the roadmap was the right one.
-But rather than opening-up the economy, the ‘pingdemic’ has started closing it down.
+But rather than opening-up the economy, the ‘pingdemic’ closed it down.

-While this was surely not the government’s intention it appears to be the consequence of an internal compromise of competing perspectives.
-The Step 4 announcement was constructed without consultation with the outside world – firms especially – who could have immediately identified the unintended consequences.
+This was surely not the government’s intention.
+But it appeared to be the consequence of an internal compromise within the government of competing perspectives.
+Whilst this has always been present throughout the pandemic, the Step 4 announcement was constructed without consultation with the outside world – firms especially – who could have immediately identified the unintended consequences.
 Throughout the crisis, a more consultative approach, for example on workplace guidance and JRS, has allowed the government to anticipate outcomes and therefore make better policy, better communicated, and better adopted.

-We must learn the lessons from this and adopt a different kind of balance going forward – a balance that boosts the confidence of the public rather than policymakers.
-The confidence of workers to go to work; of customers to go to shops; and of businesses to reopen.
+To ensure ‘Plan A’ is a success, it is vital to learn the lessons from the summer about how the government can adopt a different kind of balance – a balance that boosts the confidence of the public rather than policymakers.
+The confidence of workers to go to work; of customers to go to shops; and of businesses to stay open.
 This means confidently opening the economy whilst also boosting public confidence to participate in it.

-This is what should guide us going forward in the face of new variants, new waves, and a possible winter flu escalation.
-We must always be guided by the medical experts, but in a highly vaccinated population, we must learn to live with the virus.
+This is what should guide us going forward in the face of new variants, new waves, the risk of waning immunity of vaccines, and a possible winter flu escalation.
+We must always be guided by the medical experts, but we also need to learn to live with the virus.

-To achieve this shared goal, the CBI has argued that we need a new settlement for how to live with the virus based on three key principles:
+To achieve this shared goal, the government should base its approach for living with the virus on the following three principles:

 - Using mass-testing to stop mass self-isolation